vasanthgx/review1/README.md

 The authors measure the performance on the large-scale 578-category flower dataset

 ## [Oxford 102 flower species dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/)
-Oxford 102 flowers dataset is a well-known dataset for fine-grained recognition proposed by Nilsback and Zisserman [17].
+Oxford 102 flowers dataset is a well-known dataset for fine-grained recognition proposed by Nilsback and Zisserman.
 The dataset contains 102 species of flowers and a total of 8189 images, each category containing between 40 and 200 images.
 It has well established protocols for training and testing, which the authors adopt too.
 A lot of methods have been tested on this dataset, including some segmentation-based.